bihor/fp_masterquiz/README.md

 Changes in version 4.3:
 - Setting redirectToResultPageAtFinal added: redirect to the result page when the final page is reached?
 - Setting pointsMode added: 0 points if not all answers are correct now possible.

+Changes in version 4.4:
+- settings.debug=2 is new.
+If 2 instead of 1, the debug output will be written into a log file.